Bomb squad investigates portable toilet explosions

 WESTERLY, R.I.
 (AP) - The Rhode Island fire marshal is offering a $5,000 reward for information leading to the arrest and conviction of whoever is responsible for a blowing up a pair of portable toilets last weekend.

 The first explosion happened at about 12:30 a.m.
-Saturday at a residential construction site in the coastal town of Westerly.
+Saturday at a residential construction site in Westerly.

-The second incident occurred in a private parking lot in Charlestown.
+The second incident occurred in the private parking lot in Charlestown.
 Police say a fisherman heard an explosion at about 11 p.m.
 Saturday, but the damage was not reported until Sunday morning.

 There were no reports of injuries in either explosion.